Isiah Kiner-Falefa Player Props: Yankees vs. Mariners

-The New York Yankees, including Isiah Kiner-Falefa and his .633 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starter Bryce Miller and the Seattle Mariners at T-Mobile Park, Monday at 9:40 PM ET.
+The New York Yankees, including Isiah Kiner-Falefa and his .722 slugging percentage in past 10 games, including six extra-base hits but no home run), battle starter George Kirby and the Seattle Mariners at T-Mobile Park, Wednesday at 9:40 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Padres.
+He collected four RBI (going 4-for-5 with ) in his last game against the Mariners.

 Isiah Kiner-Falefa Game Info & Props vs. the Mariners